donaltwo/project1-cat-corner/readme.md

 X Home Button only displaying on Gallery and not FAQ and bookings.
 X Hero image not displaying.
 X Unsure CSS is liking correctly.
+X text content not matching what's coded on index.

 Acknowledgements
 Thanks to the online resources and my mentor who aided me in creating this project including: